hackbrightassessments/backend-take-home/README.md

 The frontend is complete but it doesn't work because it attempts to make AJAX requests to some API endpoints that don't exist.

-With Flask, mock a RESTful API for testing purposes.
+Add routes to `server.py` to make the frontend work and eliminate any errors in the JS console.
 You can do this however you'd like; the only technology you're required to use is Flask.

 You can find the unminified React source code in `react-ui/src`.
 (We just symlinked the bundled/minified versions to Flask's default `template/`